davidmartisangu/Python-projects/1_texto_voz/README.md

 Se acaba creando un archivo MP3

-# Text to Speech  GB
+# Text to Speech  EN
 In this project, an existing article is converted into a playable audio file in MP3 format.
 To achieve this, existing libraries such as NLTK (Natural Language Toolkit), Newspaper3k, and gTTS are used.

 ## To consider